 Write a Rough Draft

 Once you have your concept mapped out and you have the right tools to help you write, you can start on your first draft.
 However, starting with a blank page at first can be overwhelming.
 So, here are some tips to get you going.

 For one, consider setting yourself a deadline.
 You can commit to finishing the entire story at a specific date and let your friends and family know for accountability.

-Regardless if you follow a schedule or deadline, it’s important to write daily.
+Whether you follow a schedule or deadline, writing daily is important.
 Aim to write a bit each day to form a writing habit, improve your writing, and progress with your story.

-Also, try setting a daily word count to keep you writing and help you hit your deadline.
+Also, set a daily word count to keep you writing and help you hit your deadline.
 But how many words should you write?

 If you’re a complete beginner, you can start writing a 300 to 500-word count daily so you can get used to writing.
 If you have writing experience, aim for a thousand words or more, depending on your capability.

 Finally, we highly recommend creating a story outline.
 If you did a mind map exercise, you could use it to outline the sequence of events for your entire book or each chapter.
 Your outline will guide you while writing, keeping you from straying from the story.